Swayam4717/communication_support/README.md

 OpenSymbols search avoids weak connector/preposition matches for multi-word labels such as `after bed` and `before bed`, so weak words like `after` or `before` are not accepted as the main visual concept.

+Parents can guide visual lookup by putting the intended picture word or phrase in square brackets.
+For example, `go to [toilet]` displays as `go to toilet`, while the visual pipeline searches for `toilet`.

 If the pipeline uses a simpler fallback visual, the parent UI treats it as usable but reviewable.
 Parents can keep the fallback, remove it, or upload their own image before sending.

 API keys stay in Firebase backend secrets, not frontend code.